vovopap/blog/_posts/2022-01-09-are-you-senior-software-engineer-yet.md

 tags: ["Work", "Senior Software Engineer", "Software Engineering", "Career", "Growth in Tech"]
 ---

 As of writing this post, it has been approximately 7 years since I wrote my first hello world program.
 During this time, I have gained a lot of knowledge and been part of dozens of interesting projects.
 Somewhere in the middle of this career I felt and knew that I was no longer a newbie, but rather a mid-level engineer.
-The real question for me now is whether I am a senior software engineer or not there.
+The real question for me now is whether I am a senior software engineer or not there yet.

 The following more or less sums up my career transition from my perspective:
 * Why my z-index is having no effect on the page style?
 Damn what a noob I am :(